cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 </ExpansionPanel>

-As you have a function to get an array of deserialized winning players, you can now add a function to sort the slice in place:
+As you have a function to get an array of de-serialized winning players, you can now add a function to sort the slice in place:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/types/full_leaderboard.go#L73-L83]
 func sortWinners(winners []*winningPlayerParsed) {